-Technology has ushered in a new era in the investing world, and it’s never been easier to buy and sell stocks – from wherever you are at virtually no cost.
-But what’s the best online brokerage for stock trading?
-This depends on the type of investor you are and the features you need.
+Technology has ushered in a new era in the investing world, and it’s never been easier to learn how to buy stocks online.
+But what’s the best online broker for stock trading?
+That depends on the type of investor you are and the features you need the most.

 Bankrate analyzed the major players to help you find the best online brokers for stocks.
 Here are our top picks.

-Here are the best online brokers for stocks in 2021:
+The best online brokers for stocks in 2022:

 - Fidelity Investments